Architecture

 Log Querying (Logchef’s domain):

-- Users construct queries via the UI (simple syntax or SQL)
+- Users construct queries via the UI (LogchefQL or native mode)

-- Queries are executed against the appropriate ClickHouse source(s)
+- Queries are executed against the appropriate datasource source(s)

 Data Storage